Image size 1600x900. Swimmer doing a beginner interval swim workout in a lap pool near a pace clock.

 Easy to Moderate

-• Beginner swimmers who like short, repeatable distances.
+• Beginner swimmers who want short, repeatable interval distances.

-• Adults returning to the pool who want structure and rest.
+• Adults returning to the pool who need clear rest and pacing cues.

-• Anyone who wants a predictable workout that stays controlled.
+• Anyone who wants a predictable session instead of random yardage.

 Gear